ph4r05/remote-card/vsmartcard.md

 If build fails, try applying patch from the [pull request](https://github.com/frankmorgner/vsmartcard/issues/186).

 - Open `virtualsmartcard-0.8_osx.dmg` and install OpenPACE
-- if installation of VirtualSmartCard fails, do the following
+- Install VirtualSmartCard, if it fails, do the following

+### Troubleshooting - driver installation

 Since El Capitan it is not possible to add drivers to the System volume (snapshot):
 ```